-Lawrence Were, PhD candidate in Health Services Research, recently successfully defended his dissertation, titled “The Impact of Health Insurance on Access and Utilization of Obstetric Health Services for Pregnant Women: Evidence from Kenya.”
+Lawrence Were, PhD candidate in Health Services Research, successfully defended his dissertation, titled “The Impact of Health Insurance on Access and Utilization of Obstetric Health Services for Pregnant Women: Evidence from Kenya.”

 Tell us about your time at Brown.
 What did you enjoy most about being a doctoral student here?